Network-Optimised Spiking Neural Network for Event-Driven Networking: Equilibrium and stability: detailed derivations

-which matches the stability proxy introduced in the scaling discussion.
-While the Perron-mode reduction yields tight thresholds in practice, conservative certificates can be obtained via Gershgorin discs and norm bounds; see Appendix~\ref{app:gershgorin} for the resulting inequalities and their comparison to measured $g_\star$ in Table~\ref{tab:rho_gstar}.
+equivalently $g\,\rho(W)+f'_{\mathrm{sat}}(v^*)<\Lambda$, which matches the stability proxy introduced in the scaling discussion.
+While the Perron-mode reduction yields tight thresholds in practice, conservative certificates can be obtained via Gershgorin discs and norm bounds; see \emph{methods}~\ref{sec:gershgorin} for the resulting inequalities and their comparison to measured $g_\star$ in Table~\ref{tab:rho_gstar}.

 \paragraph{Networking interpretation and control.} Figure~\ref{fig:spec_collapse} shows that the first loss of stability is governed by the Perron mode of $W$.
 As coupling $g$ increases, the leading eigenvalue crosses the imaginary axis at $g_\star$, marking the onset of coherent queue growth along the dominant influence path.
 The collapse of $\rho(W)\,g_\star$ onto $k^\star$ confirms the separation of concerns in \eqref{eq:kstar-gstar}: $\rho(W)$ captures how strongly topology reinforces load; $k^\star$ depends only on node physics through $(\bar d,a,b,\mu)$.
 Operationally, the levers are direct.
 Reduce $\rho(W)$ by reweighting heavy fan–in or pruning selected edges.
 Reduce $g$ through gain scheduling on stressed regions or policy throttles that weaken $I\mapsto v$ sensitivity.
 Raise the drain margin $\Lambda$ by increasing service $\lambda$, adding subthreshold damping $\chi$, or shortening recovery via $a$ (with $b,\mu$ setting the trade).
 Because $f'_{\mathrm{sat}}(v^*)$ decreases as saturation strengthens (larger $\kappa$), bounded excitability expands the stable range in \eqref{eq:net-small-signal}.